StartfundInc/erc-refundable-token-standard/proposal-refundable-token-erc-2000.md

 - The seller can call this function multiple times depending on implementation, but preferred just one time.

 2.2 [Buyer]
-- When escrow is running (not successful or failed), the buyer can call this function to deposit funds into the escrow account.
+- When the escrow is running, the buyer should be able to call this function to deposit funds into the escrow account.
 - The escrow balance should be  `(Seller: amount X exchange-rate, Buyer: amount)`.
 The Buyer: the amount will be used for the refund process.
 - In a successful scenario, the seller's escrow balance should be `(Seller: -= amount X exchange-rate, Buyer: += amount)`.